|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 fifty Truk shipwrecks, and half dozen submerged aircraft.
 Reading about

-each of the Japanese wrecks widens the readers apperception for the
+each of the Japanese wrecks widens the readers appreciation for the

 enormous amount of history and human interest stories about the Japanese